What Is Reiki? Here’s What It Can—and Can’t—Do for Your Health

 What the science says about Reiki

 A 2015 report published in Cochrane Systematic Reviews looked at three randomized studies of Reiki for the treatment of anxiety and depression or both.
 The researchers found it had no clear benefits but also no harmful effects, and they concluded that there was “insufficient evidence” to determine if Reiki was helpful for people over 16 with these conditions.
-However, the combination of Reiki with traditional counseling may help alleviate anxiety, according to a 2019 study in the Journal of Creativity in Mental Health.
+However, the combination of Reiki with traditional counseling may help alleviate anxiety, according to a 2019 observation of four people published in the Journal of Creativity in Mental Health.

 There is “reasonably strong support” that Reiki is more effective than a placebo, according to a 2017 report in the Journal of Evidence-Based Integrative Medicine.
 The author looked at 13 studies and found eight showed a benefit over placebo, four found no difference, and one showed clear evidence that it was no better than a placebo.
 (Learn what happens to your body when you actually relax.)